ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

   ```

 ## Classification on ModelNet40
-* The result at ModelNet40 are volatile.
-Running the same model with different seeds leads to significantly different results.
+* The results at ModelNet40 are volatile.
+Running the same model with different seeds leads to significantly different scores.
 To alleviate the randomness, you may consider training the model with different seeds for 2-4 times and report the average accuracy as your score.

-* We note that different methods use different voting strategies to promote their classification accuracy (see the paper for details).
-For fairness, we do not use any voting strategy in the experiments.
+* Different methods use different voting strategies to promote their classification accuracy (see the paper for details).
+For fairness, we do not use any voting strategy in our experiments.

 * With all this in mind, you can run the following lines in terminal.
   ```